avarsh/ape2d/README.md

 # Current and Proposed Features

- The engine is currently being rewritten.
+ The engine is currently being rewritten with an SDL2 based renderer and a more advanced input and scene system.